 I explicitly remember my dad saying: “this is history in the making, better than any book you will ever read.”
 Ironically, 25 years later, I have now written about this very experience.

-Okezie Nwọka on what and who inspired God of Mercy, the difficulties of duality, and adapting Igbo language and culture for the foreign page.
+Okezie Nwọka on what inspired God of Mercy, the difficulties of duality, and adapting Igbo language and culture for the foreign page.

 It’s hard to believe that out of 50 translations of Chinua Achebe’s Things Fall Apart, not one is in the novel’s mother tongue: Igbo.